 If the new accounting date is less than 12 months after the end of the basis period for the previous tax year, the basis period is the 12 months ending on the new accounting date.

 How to Change Accounting Date

 Whilst you don’t have to ask HMRCs permission to change your accounting period, there are some rules you need to follow:

 - HMRC must be notified of changes in the tax return;

 - the first accounts for the new accounting date, must not be more than 18 months

-How to Avoid Overlap Profits
+How to Avoid Overlap Profit

-The simplest way to avoid overlap profits when you’re self-employed is to choose an accounting period that matches the tax year.
+The easiest way for the self-employed to avoid overlap profit is to choose an accounting period that matches the tax year.